barein/docker-set/README.md

 If you don't intend to use Makefile commands to build the containers change also `USER_ID`, `GROUP_ID` and `USERNAME` env vars with your local user info (see `id` command).

 Set doctrine.dbal.server_version to '10.4.12', in doctrine.yaml.
-Add `DATABASE_URL` env var to the Sf4 .env.local file.
+Add `DATABASE_URL` env var to the Sf4 .env.local file with "mysql://dev:dev123@db:3306/main_db"".
 Same for any other required env var.

 Run `make build` and then `make start`.